irmen/prog8/docs/source/building.rst

 this will usually halt the machine altogether instead of just suspending execution.
 Prog8 issues a NOP instruction instead and creates a 'virtual' breakpoint at this position.
-All breakpoints are then written to a file called "programname.vice-mon-list", which is meant to be used by the VICE emulator.
+All breakpoints are then written to a file called "programname.vice-mon-list", which is meant to be used by the VICE and Box16 emulators.
 It contains a series of commands for VICE's monitor, including source labels and the breakpoint settings.
 If you use the emulator autostart feature of the compiler, it will take care of this for you.
 If you launch VICE manually, you'll have to use a command line option to load this file: